dwyl/apprenticeship/README.md

 with _great_ UX and code quality!

+## Potential _Outcomes_

+There are four potential outcomes ranging from disappointment to _delight_.

+1. _Nothing_.
+2. Job with @dwyl
+3. Job with another org/company (_recommendation from @dwyl_)
+4. Start your own idea/co/product (_with @dwyl's support/funding!_)

 ## Who?

 Anyone who has not worked as a "developer" before and wants to get started!

+The apprenticeship is for self-motivated people who are eager to learn fast and make things!
+If you are _not_ motivated to learn

 ## How?